cuPSS: a package for pseudo-spectral integration of stochastic PDEs: Callback functions

 \section{Callback functions}

 cuPSS offers direct dynamic access to all fields and terms, meaning the user can access directly the value of all fields during the progress of a simulation.
 It offers an easy way to do so through callback functions; functions that are called giving access to the real values of a field at the end of a timestep.
 There are many applications for callback functions, such as applying boundary conditions.
 Since a Fourier spectral decomposition assumes periodic boundary conditions, applying other boundary conditions through callback functions should be done with caution.
-Setting Dirichlet boundary conditions, which would be properly done spectrally through the choice of a different spectral basis \cite{boyd2001chebyshev}, can then be done, for instance, by setting a field to a certain value at a range of positions close to the boundary, making sure this range is bigger than all lengthscales of the problem.
+Setting Dirichlet boundary conditions, which would be properly done spectrally through the choice of a different spectral basis \cite{boyd2001chebyshev}, is also usually done by setting a buffer zone of infinite stiffness in the boundaries of the lattice \cite{zhao2024asymmetric,risthaus2024imposing}, i.e. by setting a field to a certain value at a range of positions close to the boundary, making sure this range is bigger than all lengthscales of the problem.

 We illustrate the issue of setting boundary conditions this way by solving a heat diffusion equation in one dimension between two heat baths at two different temperatures $T_1$ and $T_2$.
 The temperature $T(x,t)$ obeys $\partial_t T(x,t) = \partial_x^2T(x,t)$, with the boundary conditions $T(0,t) = T_1$ and $T(L,t) = T_2$.
 The steady state solution is $T(x,t) = T_1 + (T_2-T_1)x/L$.
 To implement this boundary condition we first need to define a callback function which must take five arguments, a pointer to the evolver itself, giving access to the full system, a pointer to the array storing the real space value of the field we are setting a boundary for, and the three dimensional size of the system (the last two parameters will be $1$ for a one-dimensional system)